darrenlittlejohn/headlessWordpressExample/README.md

 Because a frontend/backend split is good for the world — both users and developers.
 Better user experiences are possible.
 Maintaining large codebases is more efficient.
 Better performance.

 Your company can hire more specialized talent.
 Frontend engineers don’t have to know WordPress and vice-versa.
-Instead of hiring a generalist WordPress theme/plugin developer, you can hire separate roles who each have a deep knowledge of frontend engineering and Wordpress, respectively.""
+Instead of hiring a generalist WordPress theme/plugin developer, you can hire separate roles who each have a deep knowledge of frontend engineering and Wordpress, respectively."

 I'm open to discussion on the usefullness of this application.
 Please fork the repo and put together your own version or copy it and show me your results.